zackenichi/ez-share/README.md

 Members with `canShare` permission can create a one-time public link for an individual Vault item.
 The browser re-encrypts a separate copy with a random share key; Firestore receives only ciphertext, a share-key fingerprint, a hashed bearer token, and a 24-hour expiration.
 The decryption key is carried in the URL fragment and is not sent with the page request.
 The recipient must explicitly reveal the item, and the API atomically marks the share consumed before returning its ciphertext.
 Link previews therefore do not consume shares.
 A recipient can still retain content after revealing it.

-Workspace owners can manage per-member access from the gear action on each named folder.
+Workspace owners and members with the separate `canManageAccess` permission can manage per-member access from the gear action on each named folder.
 Folder permissions include View, Edit, and Share, default to the member's workspace permissions, and can only restrict those workspace permissions.
 Owners always retain full access.
 Folder names and item contents remain encrypted; opaque folder IDs are stored as authorization metadata.
 Vault reads, edits, moves, and one-time shares revalidate folder access on the server.
 As with member removal, restricting a folder prevents future API access but cannot revoke plaintext or ciphertext a member retained while they previously had access.

 Workspace owners can rename or delete a workspace from its settings page.
 Deletion archives the workspace and is rejected unless the owner has another active, accessible workspace to switch to.
 The system-managed Admin workspace cannot be renamed or deleted.